 - 1/2 teaspoon blue Dawn dishwashing liquid

 Optional: Add 20 drops of your favorite essential oil—lavender or lemon are great choices—to make it smell nice.
+Label clearly.
 Shake well and use as needed.

 This cleaner has a long shelf life.
 Because it contains no vinegar or other acidic ingredient, this all-purpose cleaner is safe to use on quartz, granite, soapstone, and even marble surfaces.
 Cleans like a boss.